tasusu/tasusu.github.io/index.rst

 Tasuku Soma （相馬 輔）
 =================================================
-Research associate, `Graduate School of Information Science and Technology <http://www.i.u-tokyo.ac.jp/index_e.shtml>`_, `the University of Tokyo <http://www.u-tokyo.ac.jp/en/>`_.
-I am currently in the research group of `Satoru Iwata <https://www.opt.mist.i.u-tokyo.ac.jp/~iwata>`_, who was also a superviser of my Ph.D course.
+Hi!
+I am a postdoctral fellow (JSPS) in the `department of mathematics, Massachusetts Institute of Technology <http://math.mit.edu>`_.
+Before joining MIT, I was a research associate and a Ph.D student in `the University of Tokyo <http://www.u-tokyo.ac.jp/en/>`_, where I was fortunate to be mentored and supervised by `Satoru Iwata <https://www.opt.mist.i.u-tokyo.ac.jp/~iwata>`_.

 Email: |mail|